Pete Buttigieg Dismisses President Trump's Acceptance Of His Marriage

 Buttigieg, who married his husband, Chasten Glezman, last June, has gone from a relatively unknown millennial mayor of a small Midwestern city to a top tier Democratic presidential candidate in a historically large field.

-During this rise, one thing Buttigieg has done repeatedly is parry small dustups with Trump and Vice President Mike Pence into news coverage, a valuable commodity with more than 20 other Democrats competing for attention and air time.
+During this rise, one thing Buttigieg has done repeatedly is parry small dust-ups with Trump and Vice President Pence into news coverage, a valuable commodity with more than 20 other Democrats competing for attention and air time.

 In his interview with NPR — which will be posted in the NPR Politics Podcast feed on Tuesday — Buttigieg was incredulous about the fact that Trump's comments were even news.